By Dr. Elizabeth Roberts, Psychologist

 Teaching this concept explicitly to students (and ourselves… and maybe a colleague or two 😉) is powerful.
 It helps us step out of shame (“I shouldn’t feel this way”), self-invalidation (“I’m overreacting”), or regret (“I wish I hadn’t snapped”), and instead practice that small, brave pause where choice becomes possible.

-Value-Driven Living: Let Your Values Lead, Not the Chaos
+2) Values-Driven Living: Let Your Values Lead, Not the Chaos

 This is one of the most important, and overlooked, Stoic ideas, and one that deeply applies to students and overwhelmed teachers and staff.
 Some students struggle with injustice, disappointment, or the behaviour of others.
 Many teachers do, too.
 Stoicism reminds us that a meaningful life is built not on outcomes, but on acting according to our values.